7MinDev/middach_app_android/README.md

 Android security as it it won't let you directly replace an app that's been signed with a different key.
 Manually uninstall Middach from your device and you will then be able to install your own built version.

-## Building in Eclipse

-Why are you using Eclipse still? :)
-Please use Android Studio, we do not support Eclipse.

 ## Acknowledgements